Astazium/Multiplayer-Helpers/README.md

 | /client ArtBuilder [parameter] [value]                              | Sets [parameter] to [value] |

 ### Multiplayer mode
-ArtBuilder, like other features from this plugin, fully supports multiplayer!
+ArtBuilder, like other features from this plugin, fully supports multiplayer

 For multiplayer, ArtBuilder provides some customizable parameters and commands to control how ArtBuilder would build your image.